Denmark, Serbia play to scoreless draw at UEFA Euro 2024 | TSN

 MUNICH (AP) — Denmark advanced to the last 16 at the European Championship after a 0-0 draw with Serbia on Tuesday.

 The Danes finished Group C with three points, the same as Slovenia, but ended up in second place because of a better qualifying ranking.
-Slovenia, which drew 0-0 with group-winner England, also advanced to the knockout stage.
+Slovenia, which drew 0-0 with group-winner England, also advanced to the knockout stage at Euro 2024.

 Denmark had most of the chances even though Serbia needed a victory to reach the next round.
 And almost all of those Danish opportunities came through Christian Eriksen, who was making a record 133rd appearance for his country.